BlockScience/MSML/research_notes/2024-10-30 MSML Template.md

 ## MSML Template Purpose

+- Standardize the workflow of writing MSML models
+- Serve as an easy to understand repository for getting set up an MSML repository
+- Perform integration testing by re-loading the repository on any major library updates

 ## MSML Template Repository Presentation

+- We can jump over to the MSML template repository [here](https://github.com/BlockScience/MSML-Template) to learn more about the specifics

 ## Next Steps

 - Updating the remove stater repository functionality to be able to remove the new template components
 - Gathering feedback and integrating into the template